Puerto Rico overhauls tax laws to help workers, businesses

 The measure also legalizes tens of thousands of slot machines, but also limits the number of machines owned, with legislators estimating they will generate at least $160 million a year.
 Up to $40 million of that revenue will go to the government’s general fund, with the remaining funds directed to help municipalities and police officers.

-However, a federal control board that oversees Puerto Rico’s finances criticized a final draft of the bill last month, saying the island needs a much broader tax reform that improves revenue collection and promotes economic development.
-A board spokesman did not immediately return a message for comment.
+However, Natalie Jaresko, executive director federal control board that oversees Puerto Rico’s finances, has repeatedly said the island needs a much broader tax reform that improves revenue collection and promotes economic development.
+She said in a statement the board also is concerned that the government and legislature have not proved that the changes will not “cannibalize” revenues.

 Antonio Fernos, a Puerto Rico economics and finance professor, questioned the effectiveness of the new law, which appears to generate less overall revenue.